|

 Once

-the ceiling had it's first layer of foam I bubble wrapped and put rigid
+the ceiling had it's first layer of foam I bubble wrapped

 foam on the floor.
-I kept this in place also with a few screws into the
+I kept this in place also with a few

 flooring.